greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/managing/progress_reporting.html.md

 The [gp_stat_progress_copy](../../ref_guide/system_catalogs/catalog_ref-views.html#gp_stat_progress_copy) system view reports the progress of running `COPY` operations.
 The view displays a row per segment instance that is currently servicing a copy operation.

-For each active copy operation, the `gp_stat_progress_copy_summary` aggregates across the Greenplum Database cluster the metrics reported by `gp_stat_progress_copy`, and shares the same schema as this view.
+For each active copy operation, the `gp_stat_progress_copy_summary` aggregates across the Greenplum Database cluster the metrics reported by `gp_stat_progress_copy`.

-You can also use these views to monitor the data movement progress of utilities that use `COPY` under the hood, such as XXX.
+You can also use these views to monitor the data movement progress of utilities that use `COPY` under the hood, such as `gpbackup/gprestore`.

 Greenplum Database calculates the `bytes_processed`, `bytes_total`, `tuples_processed`, and `tuples_excluded` column values differently for the `gp_stat_progress_copy_summary` view depending on the type of table and type of `COPY` operation.
 The table below identifies the table types, the types of `COPY` operations, and which of `sum()` or `average()` Greenplum Database uses to calculate the final value: